min2ha/ukwa-site/content/target/68876/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: This deal's a disaster for Britain and the Tories, says BEN BRADLEY - the MP who resigned as vice chairman of the party

 Ben Bradley MP explains why he resigned as Conservative vice chair over Theresa May's plan for future EU-UK relations.
 In his view, the plan would implement Brexit in name only.